 If you’re visiting my website for the first time, you’d probably like to know more about me.
 First and foremost, I’m a storyteller.
 I mainly do this with words, but sometimes I do it with pictures.
 For more than a decade, I’ve told stories as a freelance journalist and essayist.
-For the past 4 years, I’ve also been telling a compelling story about cross-cultural dialogue for the world’s largest science membership organization.
-Before that I helped national religious leaders tell their stories.
-I got my start as a research assistant on a public television show.
-Here’s a snapshot of what my storytelling career has looked like.
+You’ll find some of that work archived in my portfolio pages.

-As senior editor at a non-denominational publishing house, I assisted national leaders in delivering their messages to a network of over 1000 churches, producing more than a dozen best-selling books and booklets.
+As senior editor at a non-denominational publishing house from 2003-2005, I assisted national leaders in delivering their messages to a network of over 1000 churches, producing more than a dozen best-selling books and booklets.
 In this role, I collaborated on all aspects of book production from conception to editing, design, and marketing; ghost-wrote articles and books; oversaw the work of junior editors; created editorial procedures; and, provided author support.

 As an award-winning writer, I am trusted by numerous media outlets to fairly and accurately report on highly sensitive issues at the intersection of religion and public life, and to report on and interview high-profile subjects.